 - The repairs to your vehicle should return your vehicle to its previous condition as if the damage never happened.

 - If your vehicle is a total loss, an insurance claim adjuster will coordinate with you to determine what the actual cash value of your car was at the time of loss.

 - Any recent repairs or part replacements should be factored into the actual cash value.
 Find receipts for any recent car repairs you have had done.

-Sometimes the fault is not cut and dry in a collision.
+Sometimes the fault is not straightforward.
 It is possible to have both parties involved insisting they were not at fault.
 In this type of situation, you can file a claim under your collision coverage and have your insurance company work on subrogating for you.

-Subrogation means you try and get reimbursed for a claim after fault is determined.
-It allows you to get your vehicle repaired in a faster time frame and get reimbursed at a later time.
+Subrogation means you try to get reimbursed for a claim after fault is determined.
+It allows you to get your vehicle fixed quickly and get reimbursed after the repair.
 The reimbursement can wash away your at-fault claim status.
 Your insurance company is ethically required to help subrogate a claim for you.
 However, they are not required by law.

-A collision can happen to anyone.
-As a driver, you are taking on the risk of a possible collision.
 Michigan drivers have a different set of collision rules to follow according to Michigan no-fault insurance.
-However, no matter what state you reside, if you are in an at-fault collision, you need collision coverage selected on your car insurance policy to be paid for either repair or the value in case of a total.
+Whichever state you live in, if you are in an at-fault collision, you must have collision coverage selected on your car insurance policy to be paid for either repair or the value in case of a total.

 - Collision coverage insures repairs to or replacement of your car when it strikes another vehicle or inanimate object.